 Some cold fusion findings are more solid than others.
 The high temperature tungsten glow discharge (plasma) experiments have only been replicated by Ohmori, Mizuno, 6 Cirillo, 7 and two other researchers as far as I know.
 I am not aware of any error in this work.
 Mizuno has replicated the effect hundreds of times over many years, and he uses the best instruments money can buy.
 However, until the experiment is more widely replicated, we cannot be sure it is real, and predictions based upon it are tentative.
-On the other hand, moderate temperatures between 50 and 150°C have been replicated by hundreds of researchers, and they are real beyond any doubt.
+On the other hand, moderate temperatures between 50 and 150°C have been replicated by hundreds of researchers, and they are real beyond any question.
+Rejecting them is tantamount to rejecting the experimental method itself.
 If cold fusion can be commercialized, we surely will see moderate-temperature space heating and steam turbines, but we may not see intense, high temperature cold fusion plasma.

 Cold fusion will change the way we make countless future products: everything from space heaters to factory kilns, municipal street lighting, and airplanes.
-It will change the design of nearly every machine.
 In this book, however, I have only considered how it will affect a handful of machines: mainly automobiles, power generators, and autonomous robots.
 I have ignored most of the incremental changes it will give rise to.
 As if cold fusion itself were not controversial enough for one book, I have concentrated on provocative, problematic, and downright unbelievable technology that would have a profound impact on society.
 For example, I propose we scrap the interstate highway system and rebuild it underground.
 I trust the reader will find this scheme more interesting than a discussion of swimming pool heaters, and will forgive me for blithely ignoring the cost of this fantastic megaproject.
 The cost would be astronomical with today's technology, perhaps a hundred times greater than our present aboveground highway system.
 I am assuming that over decades or centuries the project will become thinkable, and then gradually, in stages, the cost will fall and our wealth will increase until it becomes feasible.
-Small-scale underground highway construction such as the Big Dig project in Boston will demonstrate the benefits of putting roads underground, and encourage society to invest in new
+Small-scale underground highway construction such as the Big Dig project in Boston will demonstrate the benefits of putting roads underground, and encourage society to invest in new excavation technology and construction techniques.
+Costs will decline, and sometime in the next few centuries I hope the project will begin in earnest.